 Dulux Weathershield Masonry Paint Review

-Anyway, as a professional decorator I use a lot of exterior Dulux products.
-I thought I’d sit down and write an honest Dulux Trade Weathershield Masonry paint review which you can use as a guide.
+Anyway, as a professional decorator, I use a lot of exterior Dulux products.
+I thought I’d sit down and write an honest Dulux Trade Weathershield masonry paint review which you can use as a guide.
 There are a few different products to talk about and I’m going to be completely honest about each.
-All Dulux masonry products are self-undercoating on bare masonry and available in any colour out of the vast range in the Dulux armoury.
-Click here to see current prices.
+All Dulux masonry products are self-undercoating on bare masonry and available in any colour from the vast range in the Dulux armoury.

 Dulux Weathershield smooth masonry paint is probably the most popular choice with professional decorators.
 The opacity of this paint is absolutely second to none!
 In fact, even when you’re changing colour, one coat almost does it.
 Dulux Trade smooth masonry is one of the only water-based masonry paints that will easily cover bare pebble dash in two coats, even after heavily diluting the first coat.

-All being said, I think this is a great product.
-Easy to use, opacity great and it leaves a really nice finish.
-Dulux Weathershield do one of the better smooth masonry paints on the market.
+All that being said, I think this is a great product.
+Easy to use, opacity is great and it leaves a really nice finish.
+Dulux Weathershield offers one of the better smooth masonry paints on the market.
 It’s reasonably priced too, which is another bonus.

 Advertisement